K. Damodaran: Political career

 He died on July 3, 1976, in Delhi at the Safdarjung Hospital while he was still conducting this research.
 Damodaran was a multilingual scholar and translated many books from Russian to Malayalam.
 Apart from Pattabaakki, he wrote another play named Rakthapanam.
 The stories written between 1934 and 1935 are now a collection known as Kannuneer.
 In all his works, party popularization was seen.
 The best known of his works is Indiyude Atmavu and in English, an excellent exposition of 'Indian Culture' and 'Philosophy from the ancient times'.
 He completed only first part of Kerala History based on archeology, anthropology and coin sciences.

+His critical insights on the global Communist movement, and particularly the Indian Communist movement, were thoroughly discussed in an interview conducted by Tariq Ali in 1975, which was published in New Left Review, Sept.-Oct.
+1975).

 Political activist and documentary director K. P. Sasi is the son of Damodaran.